Accenture-CHHS-Team/CHHS-RFI-Web/README.md

 > Setup or used configuration management

-Dockerfiles used to reliably set up a reproducible containerized server environment for continuous deployment.
-Jenkins is responsible for initiating builds when tracked repository branches are pushed to; the existing server containers are stopped, removed, the image updated, and the container started.
+Dockerfiles used for reproducible, automated configuration in test and deployment.

 > Setup or used continuous monitoring